Rural innovation grant program, ch 221

 Purpose and Summary

-Pursuant to 2019 Iowa Acts, Senate File 608, the Authority is establishing a Rural Innovation Grant Program to support creative, nontraditional ideas that focus on current issues and challenges faced by rural communities associated with the themes of community investment, growth, and connection.
-These rules provide for the administration of the program.
+Pursuant to 2019 Iowa Acts, Senate File 608, the Authority is directed to establish a Rural Innovation Grant Program to support creative, nontraditional ideas that focus on current issues and challenges faced by rural communities associated with the themes of community investment, growth, and connection.
+These proposed rules provide for the administration of the program.

 This rule making has no fiscal impact to the State of Iowa beyond the funds allocated by 2019 Iowa Acts, Senate File 608.